Danelectro Shorthorn

-The Danelectro Shorthorn line of guitars are a dual cutaway hollow bodied design, made of Masonite and poplar.
+The Danelectro Shorthorn line of guitars is a dual cutaway hollow bodied design, made of Masonite and poplar.
 The original models were introduced in 1959 to replace the U model guitars, and were in production until the closure of the Danelectro company in 1969.

 There have been multiple re-issues of this line of guitars, the first two being the 59DC with two pickups and DC-3 with three pickups, sold between 1998 and 2001.
 The 59 Dano followed in 2007 and the 59-DC in 2009.

-The Shorthorn range comes in one, two and three pickup models, and has the "Coke Bottle Style" classic headstock, hollowed body cavity, and a seal shaped pick guard with two concentric "stacked" tone/volume knobs.
+The Shorthorn range comes in one, two and three pickup models, and has the "Coke Bottle Style" classic headstock, hollowed body cavity, and a seal shaped pickguard with two concentric "stacked" tone/volume knobs.
 The second reissue series (2007-2009) was Chinese-made, with an asymmetric headstock and bog-standard (non-stacked) master tone and volume knobs.

 In 2014, Danelectro announced several improvements for its latest iteration, the '59M NOS.
-Manufacturing returns to Korea for the new model, along with stacked concentric knobs and original headstock profile.
+Manufacturing returns to Korea for the new model, along with stacked concentric knobs and the original headstock profile.
 Featured hardware in some models includes tuneable die-cast bridge and NOS "Lipstick" pickups manufactured in 1999.